SDG 12: Responsible Consumption and Production

 SDG 12: Responsible Consumption and Production – A Business Imperative in Australia

 For many business leaders, the term ‘sustainability’ often evokes thoughts of carbon offsets and green energy.
-But the UN’s Sustainable Development Goals (SDGs) present a broader perspective, emphasizing not only environmental factors but also crucial social and economic challenges.
-In today’s article, we spotlight SDG 12, a goal that underscores the importance of sustainable consumption and production in our modern world.
+But the UN’s Sustainable Development Goals (SDGs) present a broader perspective, emphasising not only environmental factors but also crucial social and economic challenges.
+In this article, we spotlight SDG 12, a goal that underscores the importance of sustainable consumption and production in our modern world.

 Understanding SDG 12 in the Real World